hexagun123/tally/README.md

 **UPDATED** on 14/3/2025

 A more orginised structure with multiple files, plan to add comments, and a random wheel generator for the python version

+**UPDATED** on 17/3/2025

+Started working on the main status screen, finished a basic structure and will work on improving the look more for next edits.